egloffmark/sql2csv/README.md

 ### Can the values be trimmed?
 Yes you can!
 Simple pass the property `-trim yes`

-### Can I specify another delimiter?
+### Can I specify another delimiter for the field seperation and its value escaping?
-No this feature has not been foreseen, comma is currently hardcoded
+Yes you can!
+Simple pass the property `-seperator ";"` and `-quotechar "'"`.
+See example 3 for a reference.

+### Can I use another line end seperator?
+Yes you can, however for this you need to modify the generated shell script and add the proper system property of Java `-Dline.seperator=\n`

 ### Can I use that to dump large tables with over 100'000 entries or even more?
 Yes you can!
 I programmed it exactyl for such a purpose.
 The tool is using streams and iterates through the resultset and does not store them in the memory.
 So memory consumption is quite small.